Did you know that...

 Create developer user

-With this process in place, the user developer can start the implementation.
+With the developer user created, you are ready to start the implementation.

-Setting up the development environment allows you to have full control over the transactions made through Payphone.
-Please follow the steps below:
+Setting up the development environment at Payphone allows you to manage and monitor all transactions made through the platform efficiently.
+Follow these steps to get started:

-Log in to the page https://appdeveloper.payphonetodoesposible.com/ and log in with your developer user credentials (Ruc, email and password).
+Enter the platform https://appdeveloper.payphonetodoesposible.com/ and log in with the credentials of your developer user (Ruc, email and password).

 Developer